 It’s week 13 of school for us!
 Week 13 means we’re continuing Word Family Bootcamp and really diving into blending and decoding CVC words!
 And now we’re adding some more emphasis to writing words because we’re doing well with blending!
 We actually do some blending and segmenting during ABC BOOTCAMP but now it will be our focus!
 I’m pumped to see them apply the knowledge from ABC BOOTCAMP!
-We are continuing our district-mandated Wit And Wisdom requirements, and our foundational skills curriculum.
-And this week, we’re starting our Thanksgiving Research Project, reading There Was An Old Lady Who Swallowed A Turkey, doing counting tasks and turkey art projects!
-This year, my goal is to show you that you can use our TKS resources along with required curriculums and continue to have fun, so you’ll see that happening throughout the school year!
+We are continuing our district-mandated requirements and our foundational skills curriculum.
+And this week, we’re starting our Thanksgiving Research Project, reading There Was An Old Lady Who Swallowed A Turkey, doing counting tasks, and doing turkey art projects!
+This year, my goal is to show you that you can use our TKS resources along with the required curriculums and continue to have fun, so you’ll see that happening throughout the school year!

-Note about Wit And Wisdom: this week we are (FINALLY!) wrapping up module 1 so we have end-of-module tasks and those will be completed in small groups over the course of the week!
+Note about our required curriculum: this week we are (FINALLY!) wrapping up unit 1 so we have end-of-unit tasks and those will be completed in small groups over the course of the week!

 - We are required to wear masks indoors but not at recess.